bastikr/pycppqed/docs/user_guide.rst

  * A :class:`pycppqed.expvalues.ExpectationValueCollection` instance which
    holds all expectation values calculated by C++QED.

- * A :class:`pycppqed.statevector.StateVectorTrajectory` instance representing
+ * A :class:`pycppqed.quantumsystem.QuantumSystemCompound` instance
-   the state vector at different points of time.
+   representing the calculated quantum system.
+This object also stores a :class:`pycppqed.statevector.StateVectorTrajectory` instance which holds all calculated state vectors.

 Export python data as *.mat* file